idno/known/docs/developers/plugins/api.md

 ```

 On success, you will be given a JSON blob containing the url of the newly created object, otherwise you'll receive a non-200 HTTP error code and some error messages.

+### Postman Collection

+As an API developer, you might find the following [postman collection](https://github.com/mapkyca/known-postman) useful.